Monday, July 5 — Valletta

 As the evening descended, Zara ventured out to dine alone at San Paolo Naufrago, an authentic local restaurant, while I stayed behind.
 My condition had me caught in a limbo between sleep and wakefulness, with an intermittent fever.
 I took solace in the thought of the vibrant experiences Zara was enjoying, promising myself to recover soon and join her.

 Breakfast at Piadira

 Valletta St Paul’s AFT lunch/dinner (Caponata Siciliano)

 Evening ferry and walk to two of the Three Cities, starting with Vittoriosa.
-We wander into the labyrinth of alleys and I walk around a corner and am suddenly face to face with a white, earles cat who doesn’t even give me a chance, and instantly hisses at me.
+We wander into the labyrinth of alleys and I walk around a corner and am suddenly face to face with a white, earless cat who doesn’t even give me a chance, and instantly hisses at me.
 I decide it is the ugliest cat I have ever seen.
-We continue on into a maze of amzing alleyways with small shops, apartment blocks, botique hotels, cafes and the occassional local.
+We continue on into a maze of amazing alleyways with small shops, apartment blocks, boutique hotels, cafés and the occasional local.
 We end up at the tip of Fort St. Angelo with excellent views of Valletta and her city walls.
 Valletta is indeed a vertical city.
 We backtrack and head over to Senglea and to Senglea Point, again with excellent views of Valletta.
 The sun is setting now and everything is quite romantic.
 We wander back to the cafe area where a football match is happening.
 There are TV screens outside, with hundreds of locals cheering.
 We manage to find a table, grab a pizza, watch the rest of the game, and then catch a ferry back to Valletta.